MikeMac15/SimplePrototype/README.md

 4. **![Blue Star](https://via.placeholder.com/10/00BFFF?text=+)  Next Hole Button**

-   Tap the **Next** button in the top right corner to advance to the next hole.
+   Tap the **Next** button on the right to advance to the next hole.
-   ⚠️ **Note:** Once you proceed to the next hole, you cannot go back and change your score.
-Make sure it's correct before moving on.
+   Tap the **Back** button on the left to go back to the previous hole.